top of page

 This negative report upset Nehemiah.
 He spent days mourning, fasting, and praying.

 The thought of God’s enemies ridiculing and scorning his defenseless people broke his heart.
-God uses sensitive spiritual leaders like Nehemiah who have a heart to help others.
+God shapes effective servants who, like Nehemiah, have a heart to help others.

 Effective Christian leaders hope in God’s faithfulness (Nehemiah 1:5).
 Nehemiah persevered in prayer daily while mourning and fasting.
 God values such prayer (Luke 11:8).